mgdotdev/libRL/sphinx/index.rst

-LibRL: A python library for the characterization of Microwave Absorption
+libRL: A python library for the characterization of Microwave Absorption
 ========================================================================

 .. include:: main_page.rst

-LibRL
+libRL
 =====

 .. automodule:: libRL.__init__